Get Help Today(877) 648-4288

 - Dream-like state

 Psychedelics can also often cause periods of confusion and emotional turmoil immediately following drug use, which can sometimes last an upwards of a few days.
-Mescaline is no different and can illicit “bad trips” that last up to 48 hours after drug use.
+Mescaline is no different and can elicit “bad trips” that last up to 48 hours after drug use.
 Mescaline-containing cacti can also induce severe vomiting and nausea, which may result in hospitalization.

 - Anxiety, fear